Teaching

 I supervise doctoral candidates in the area of late capitalist development with focus on newly emerged and emerging economies of East Asia.

-Together with the faculty and PhDs in the “Institutional Political Economy” research group at the Department of International Development, I examine the evolving dynamics of industrial and corporate change in East Asia and beyond.
+As the co-convenor of the Global Production, Finance, and Labour research group at the Department of International Development, with the faculty and PhD students, I examine the evolving dynamics of industrial and corporate change in East Asia and beyond.

-In my capacity as the PhD Programme Director at the Department, I also lead series of seminars and workshops aimed at supporting doctoral students navigate their research and research careers.
+In my capacity as the PhD Programme Director at the Department, I have also led series of seminars and workshops aimed at supporting doctoral students navigate their PhD projects and research careers.